EwarJames/alx-higher_level_programming/0x12-javascript-warm_up/README.md

-This directory contains files for the project javascript-warm_up
+This directory contains files for the project javascript warm up